 - i.
 Cost Share.
 FEMA funding for HMGP Post Fire management costs will be 100 percent of the total eligible management costs, which will be limited to 15 percent of the total award amount.
 The State may use up to 10 percent of the total award amount and subrecipients may use up to 5 percent of the subrecipient's total award amount.
 There is no non-federal share of HMGP Post Fire management costs. - ii.
-FEMA will provide management costs under the HMGP Post Fire program in accordance with its implementation of FEMA Policy #104-11-1, Hazard Mitigation Grant Program Management Costs (interim), dated November 14, 2018, except that FEMA will not provide multiple estimates of the amount of management costs available under HMGP Post Fire for the first Section 420-declared event, which will be included in the formal funding notification.
+FEMA will provide management costs under the HMGP Post Fire program in accordance with Section 324 of the Stafford Act (codified as amended at 42 U.S.C. § 5165b) and the Hazard Mitigation Assistance Program and Policy Guide, dated March 23, 2023.
+FEMA will not provide multiple estimates of the amount of management costs available.
+Instead, it will provide one estimate of the management costs available under HMGP Post Fire for the first fire for which assistance was provided under Section 420 of the Stafford Act, which will be included in the formal funding notification.
 The estimate will subsequently be increased as appropriate for each FMAG event that is aggregated.
-The recipient and subrecipient are eligible to apply for the total management cost award, subject to withholdings set forth in Section D of FEMA Policy #104-11-1 pertaining to closeout.